masagrator/Xenoblade2DynFPS/README.md

 - Cutscenes are automatically locked to 30 FPS
 - UI speed is adjusted to framerate
 - Foliage movement is adjusted to framerate
-- Gameplay dynamic resolution GPU rendering frametime was replaced by CPU frametime with some tweaks to match better dynamic resolution expectations
+- Gameplay dynamic resolution GPU rendering frametime was replaced by CPU frametime with some tweaks to match better dynamic resolution expectations.
+Cutscenes still rely on GPU frametime because at 30 FPS it gives better results.

 Known issues that probably will never be fixed:
 - Game has big issues with fluid asset streaming, so it can affect stability of speed calculation at higher framerates